-This outcome was assessed in SEM422/522 - Advanced Systems Engineering in Winter 2019 by means of:
+This outcome was assessed in SEM422/522 - Advanced Systems Engineering in Winter 2021 by means of:

 Homework #7 involved demonstration of project management knowledge and tools.
 Students demonstrated knowledge of the following topics: precedence relations, network diagram, critical path analysis, work breakdown structure, resource analysis, project costing, and project scheduling.
 Students used MS-Project to create project schedules (Gantt chart), resource charts, and analyze precedence relations and critical path.
+Financial calculations (ROI and Payback Period) were used as part of the project plan and analysis.

-5 students were assessed in Winter 2019 using the performance criteria listed in the table below.
+3 students were assessed in Winter 2021 using the performance criteria listed in the table below.
 The minimum acceptable performance level was to have above 80% of the students performing at the accomplished or exemplary level in all performance criteria.

 Table (b)1 summarizes the results of this targeted assessment.
-The results indicate that the minimum acceptable performance level of 80% was met on all performance criteria for this program outcome, this is, over 80% of students demonstrated knowledge and understanding of project management techniques and frameworks.
+The results indicate that the minimum acceptable performance level of 80% was met on all performance criteria for this program outcome, this is, 80% of students demonstrated knowledge and understanding of project management techniques and frameworks.
+Two of the three enrolled students did not submit the assignment used for this outcome assessment and have been omitted from the table below.